 - Xander qualifies for this trope on multiple occasions.
 Buffy rejects him for the more romantic Angel.
 Cordelia ultimately also winds up with Angel after breaking up with him.
 Willow, after pining after him for the first two seasons, ultimately chooses Oz over him.
 Even Anya sleeps with Spike after breaking up with Xander.
 Inverted when Buffy does begin to develop romantic feeling for Xander — and Xander rejects her for her little sister, Dawn (who had a crush on him and he rejected her).

 - Spike.
 And on a century-plus streak going at it, despite numerous metamorphoses, whether he be human, rabid young vampire, sarcastic and surprisingly sane old vampire, chipped reluctantly-good vampire, soulful good vampire, soulful bad vampire, or all-out champion of good.
 The irony being that most of the time he's losing out to Angel or Angelus, probably because while Angel was taking levels in badass he was getting hit by Badass Decay so hard the trope had his name for a while.
+Finally averted in the season 10 comics, where he and Buffy start dating, and even the brief appearance of Angel couldn't break them apart.

 - Riley Finn, who loved Buffy, but she didn't love him back.
 The interesting thing is that Riley is otherwise more the Prince Charming type.
 The problem is that Buffy is... well, take your pick: a) just interested in him because he's the 'normal' guy, b) not Angel.